Branch and Price for Submodular Bin Packing: Branch and price

+We discuss primal heuristics that help find primal feasible solutions for the set covering formulation.
+We use two heuristics: The first heuristic uses an approximation algorithm to find a primal solution that forms a set $\cP'$ of initial columns, and the second heuristic attempts to find a primal solution once a column has been generated and added to $\cP'$.

+\cite{cohen2019overcommitment} propose approximation algorithms to find a feasible solution with $8/3$-ratio to the optimal solution to the submodular bin packing.
+Their algorithms are greedy and easy to implement, so we employ these algorithms as the first heuristic.

+During column generation, each generated column could be combined with the previous columns in $\cP'$ into a primal feasible solution.
+Our second primal heuristic is similar to the greedy column selection heuristic in \cite{lubbecke2012primal,joncour2010column}.
+Once a column is generated, we force it into a potential solution.
+Then, we greedily select an existing column from $\cP'$ that packs the maximum number of unpacked items until all items are packed.
+We note that the heuristic may find columns that do not improve the RMLP.

-\subsection{Dual Bound Computation}
+\subsection{Dual bound computation}

 For an optimization problem, a dual bound certifies the optimality of a solution.
 In the branch-and-price setting, a local dual bound at each node of the search tree is a lower bound on the optimum of the master problem \eqref{master.dwsd}.
-The local dual bound is used by the algorithm to fathom the node or select branch nodes.
+The algorithm uses the local dual bound to fathom the node or select branch nodes.

 The optimum of the master LP problem is a local dual bound.
-However, to converge to this optimum, the column generation procedure usually needs to solve a large number of pricing problems.
+However, the column generation procedure usually needs to solve many pricing problems to converge to this optimum.
 At each iteration of the column generation procedure, another local dual bound is available.
 This bound is referred to in the literature as \textit{Farley bound}.
 The following lemma illustrates how this bound can be computed.

 \begin{lemma}[ \cite{farley1990note,vance1994solving}]

 Let \(v_{\mathrm{MP}}\) be the optimum of the master LP, let \(v_{\mathrm{RMLP}}\) be the optimum of the RMLP, let \(v_{\mathrm{price}}\) be a dual bound for the pricing problem \eqref{pricing.ref}, and let \(v_{\mathrm{F}} \coloneqq \frac{v_{\mathrm{RMLP}}}{v_{\mathrm{price}}}\) be the Farley bound.
 Then, $ v_{\mathrm{F}} \le v_{\mathrm{MP}}$, and thus $v_{\mathrm{F}}$ is a local dual bound.